ipld/ipld/specs/transport/car/carv1/index.md

 #### Length

-Each Section begins with a varint representation of an unsigned integer indicating the number of bytes containing the remainder of the section.
+Each Section begins with a unsigned varint representation of an unsigned integer indicating the number of bytes containing the remainder of the section.
+The length must be an integer greater than zero.
+Encountering a zero in the length position of a new _Section_ should be considered an error when reading a CAR.
+Likewise, a CAR writer should only write non-zero length fields.

+A CAR is proplerly terminated when an end-of-stream is encountered when attempting to read a new _Section_.

+##### Optional mode: null byte as EOF

+By default a CAR reader and writer should not support the null byte (`0x00`, varint value of `0`) at the beginning of a _Section_; each _Section_ should begin with a valid unsigned varint of value greater than zero.
+However, a system using the CAR format may optionally choose to allow the null byte to signal termination of a CAR, allowing it to optionally be followed by arbitrary bytes that are will not considered part of the CAR.

+Code libraries that implement the CAR format should treat this mode as an option, and not the default for either reading or writing of the CAR format.

+Systems requiring determinism or those using CAR as an efficient wire transport should consider avoiding this mode of operation and rely on end-of-stream for proper termination.

 #### CID